Darlingtonia californica Care

 Get the straight facts from guys who grow and propagate thousands of carnivorous plants every year.

 The cobra plant, Darlingtonia californica, is an awesome plant in person, and the second most requested plant from our customers after the Venus flytrap.
 When fully grown, its pitchers can tower 3 feet tall with heads the size of fists!
-But we'll be straightforward about it: Darlingtonia are finicky and one of the most challenging of all carnivorous plants.
-It prefers moderate summers, cool nights, well-drained soil, fresh water, and chilly winters.
-The cobra plant is not very forgiving of mistakes, so everything has to be just right.
+But we'll be straightforward about it: Darlingtonia is a mountain plant that requires cool nights (in the 50s or colder).
+If summer nights are too warm, the plant will develop health issues and likely die.
+Cool nights is not an option.
+It's a requirement for this plant.

 If you’ve successfully grown Sarracenia and other outdoor carnivorous plants in the past, you will enjoy the challenge of Darlingtonia.
 If you’re new to growing carnivorous plants, gain some experience with other plants first.
 Get a handle on the basic elements of cultivation by reading The Ultimate Carnivorous Plant Guide for Beginners to learn more about growing some of the easier and more common plants in cultivation.